Interview by Ana Sancho

 The work of artistic couple Anne Cleary and Dennis Connolly revolves around the intriguing art of looking.
-According to them, how we look at the world and the way we understand it, each of us from our particular perspective, is central to what we are as human beings.
+According to them, how we look at the world and how we understand it, each of us from our particular perspective is central to what we are as human beings.
 In addition to our eyes, they argue that our mind and body are also involved in the act of looking, and they make sure their work reminds us of the complexity of this process.

 With Metaperceptual Helmets (2014), the artists invite the audience to engage in experiences with different types of visions.
-The helmets emulate the 360-degree vision of the hammerhead shark or the peripheral vision of a horse with the front-end blind spot among others.
+The helmets emulate the 360-degree vision of the hammerhead shark or a horse’s peripheral vision with the front-end blind spot, among others.
 The different designs examine how the human brain can adapt to new visual information and the possibility of seeing the world differently.

-By integrating innovative technology into their work, the couple experiment with our ability to take what is available to our eyes and transform it into a meaningful input.
-We, the spectators, are left with our interpretation of the surrounding environment.
+By integrating innovative technology into their work, the couple experimented with our ability to take what is available to our eyes and transform it into meaningful input.
+The spectators are left with our interpretation of the surrounding environment.

-You are both architects by training, and your artistic practice usually incorporates technology with a focus on sensorial experimentation.
+You are both architects by training, and your artistic practice usually incorporates technology focusing on sensorial experimentation.
 How and when did the interest in them come about?

 It came about in 90s Paris.
-We were still architects, but drifting towards computer generated imagery, and new media in general.
+We were still architects but drifting towards computer-generated imagery and new media in general.
 There were a few alternative spaces (Galerie eof, the InFact squat, the “Batofar”…) that were doing live performance evenings.
-There was bunch of people of all nationalities who were making live music with MAX (or Max MSP as it was known then).
+A bunch of people of all nationalities were making live music with MAX (or Max MSP as it was known then).
 It was just becoming possible to take on live imagery, and we were the only people who worked with video cameras, so we quickly became the video people.

-At the start, we kept it very simple: projecting feedback from live cameras, fading from one camera to the other, pushing up colour and contrast… But then we started adding some time delay, swapping colour channels about, mixing live and pre-recorded video from the same fixed camera, superimposing negative and positive feed… until at some point we started realising that this was all quite interesting!
+At the start, we kept it very simple: projecting feedback from live cameras, fading from one camera to the other, pushing up colour and contrast… But then we started adding some time delay, swapping colour channels about, mixing live and pre-recorded video from the same fixed camera, superimposing negative and positive feed… until we realised that this was all quite interesting!

-It encouraged us to get involved in motion-capture that was mostly beyond our means.
+It encouraged us to participate in motion capture, which was mostly beyond our means.
 Johansson wanted to see how few dots he could reduce a human figure to without it losing its full humanity.
 The magic number he discovered was thirteen.
 If this number was a threshold, it was not one that it was forbidden to go below.
-Less than thirteen dots challenges the mind to reconstruct the human figure from what might first appear as machine-like or planetary movement.
+Less than thirteen dots challenges the mind to reconstruct the human figure from what might first appear as a machine-like or planetary movement.
 Like with any reductive work of art, the mind tends not to accept abstraction, and the revelation of the partially perceived human figure can be quite an extraordinary visual experience.

-In many of your projects, you have collaborated with artists from other disciplines, in particular dancers, writers or musicians.
+You have collaborated with artists from other disciplines, particularly dancers, writers or musicians, in many of your projects.
 Which one do you feel has been your most challenging project-either intellectually or technically- so far?

 It would have to be Less Than Thirteen.
 We’ve certainly never worked with a performer who can compare with Sir Simon Rattle, and we’ve never been able to work before with the quality of mo-cap data that the Portsmouth University team produced.
 We had a clear ambition that we stated from the beginning: limit ourselves to a series of simple studies of Rattle’s movements using as few dots as possible.

-Your work is always participatory, both in its creative process and in its final engagement with the spectator.
+Your work is always participatory in its creative process and final engagement with the spectator.
 You even coined the term “observer participation” to describe your work, affirming that an artwork is not just an observation of the world but an active involvement in the world.
-What do you expect from the viewer that interacts with your installations/pieces?
+What do you expect from the viewer interacting with your installations/pieces?

-We look with our whole bodies, which move around the object of our gaze while our heads turn about and we take things in our hands to examine them more closely.
-When we look, it is our mind that is working, interrogating the world, filling in colour and detail that we have barely glanced, building models using current and remembered sensory data.
-In Less Than Thirteen, It is the mind of the spectator that builds a moving human figure, the eyes only see dots.
+We look with our whole bodies, which move around the object of our gaze while our heads turn about, and we take things in our hands to examine them more closely.
+When we look, our mind is working, interrogating the world, filling in colour and detail that we have barely glanced at, and building models using current and remembered sensory data.
+In Less Than Thirteen, It is the mind of the spectator that builds a moving human figure.
+The eyes only see dots.

 The incorporation of interactive technology is central to your practice.
 How people respond to multiple stimuli in a digital environment beyond the touch of a screen or button is one of the questions to answer in this 21st century in which people live in a hyper-connected society.
 In which ways do you think are interactive and digital technologies changing or affecting human behaviour?